Dumped. Kicked to the curb. Heart torn in half. Or “let go.” What does that even mean?

-Because if it’s really over, just end it.
-Unfortunately – or fortunately – I was too blind to see my relationship with Joshua needed CPR.
-I was consumed by student council.
-Dance committee.
-Skating.
-Track.
-Newly appointed co-grad chair.
+If it’s really over, end it.
+Unfortunately – or fortunately – I was too busy to realize the relationship with Joshua needed CPR.
+Too consumed with extracurricular activities.
+Don’t worry.
+This isn’t his pass.

-In the end there wasn’t much to save.
-How Joshua broke up with me – well, I’m sure he wishes he handled it better.
+However, in the end, there wasn’t much to save.
+How and when Joshua broke up with me – well, I’m sure he wishes he handed it different.
 But we all have regrets.

 And I’m not bitter.
 Okay, at first I wanted to die and thought the world was coming to an end.
 And I cried myself to sleep and dreaded going to school for my final exams because I’d see him.